kpetersen04/kpetersen04.github.io/README.md

 - Use JavaScript for DOM manipulation.
 - Deploy online.
 - Include semantic markup for HTML and CSS.
-- Completed within a 14 days.
+- Be completed within 14 days.

 ### Stage One: Planning